agrawal-rohit/pearl-ui/documentationwebsite/docs/others/style-functions.md

 title: Style Functions
 ---

-**Style Functions** are a set of pre-defined functions used by the [useStyleProps](../hooks/useStyleProps) to add support for style props to any React Native element.
-They also connect specific style properties to the values in the active theme object for a design-system-driven development experience.
+**Style Functions** in Pearl UI are a collection of predefined functions that are utilized by the [useStyleProps](../hooks/useStyleProps) hook.
+These functions enable the addition of style props to any React Native element and link specific style properties to the values in the active theme object, facilitating a design-system-driven development experience.

-The following list of style functions are supported in Pearl UI:
+Here is a list of the style functions supported in Pearl UI:

-## Style Function Collections
+## Collections of Style Functions

-A collection of the most used style functions offered in Pearl UI.
+Pearl UI offers a collection of commonly used style functions.

 ### Box Style Functions

-The set of style functions used to construct the [Box](../components/layout/Box) component.
-It consists of the following style functions:
+These are the style functions used to construct the [Box](../components/layout/Box) component.
+The collection includes the following style functions:

 - [Background Color](#background-color)
 - [Opacity](#opacity)